The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Pine Beach, New Jersey

-I have recently found I have some joint pain in my left hand today some in my right . never had that before . the only thing I can figure , I was welding a small amount of galvanized pipes together.
+Q. I have recently found I have some joint pain in my left hand today some in my right . never had that before . the only thing I can figure , I was welding a small amount of galvanized pipes together.
 I have got sick from that before , many years ago.
 So I have learned how to avoid it now but was out side and tried to stay away from it.
 Its the only symptom I have but its the only think I can attribute it to.
-Its like severe arthritis but it came on all at once, kinda weird hope it goes away soon. any help you can give would ease my mind, Thank You.Greg Holk
+Its like severe arthritis but it came on all at once, kinda weird hope it goes away soon.
+Any help you can give would ease my mind, Thank You.Greg Holk

 - Everett, Washington